cuiyongbo/hello-world/my_wiki/languages/english_notes_14.rst

 |
 | ditto
 | Definition: used in accounts and lists to indicate that an item is repeated (often indicated by a ditto mark under the word or figure to be repeated).
-| Usage: The waiters were rude and unhelpful, the manager ditto.
+| Usage: The waiters were rude and unhelpful, the manager dittoed.
 |
 | hitherto
 | Definition: untill now.